Osteoarthritis (OA) Thumb Base

 Management

-If symptoms are mild then sometimes the pain can be managed with splints, exercises, pain relief and steroid injections, as well as task modification and other joint protection techniques.
+If symptoms are mild then the pain can often be managed with splints, exercises, pain relief and steroid injections, as well as task modification and other joint protection techniques.
 Please liaise with your therapist if you wish to discuss any of the above.

 If pain is persistent and not manageable with the above management then surgery may be suggested.